-This was a project I set myself to help me try to overcome the loss of my daughter some twelve months ago.
-Knitting & sewing have been my hobbies for many years & for the last twelve months It has obviously been a struggle to concentrate on anything, but the time has come to try & work through the sad loss.
+This was a machine embroidery project I set myself to help me try to overcome the loss of my daughter some twelve months ago.
+Knitting & sewing have been my hobbies for many years.
+For the last twelve months it has obviously been a struggle to concentrate on anything, but the time has come to try & work through the sad loss.

-Having watched several Tutorials on Hazel’s website I decided to set myself a challenge.
+Having watched several of the machine embroidery Tutorials on Hazel’s website, I decided to set myself a challenge.

-So, I set about collecting the various materials needed to produce the finished article.
+So, I set about collecting the various materials needed to produce a Jacobean Tree of life sampler.

-For my background material I purchased the Raw Silk Material, & from my large collection of Embroidery threads I selected my colours & purchased the Jacobean Sampler designs with the PDF instructions from Hazel.
+For my background material I purchased the Raw Silk Material, that Hazel recommends.
+From my large collection of Embroidery threads I selected my colours & purchased the Jacobean Sampler designs with the detailed PDF instructions from Graceful Embroidery.

-I decided to start with the tree as my centre image, so I set about the work using my Brother Innov-is V3 Embroidery Machine.
+I decided to start with the tree as my centre image.
+I set about the work using my Brother Innov-is V3 Embroidery Machine.

 Following the PDF instructions, the tree required the use of 3 hoops & after some careful thought I succeeded in getting all the joining’s together.

-Having been successful with this first stage I now had the drive to carry on.
+Having been successful with this first stage of the Jacobean embroidery, I now had the drive to carry on.

 My next challenge was to place the corner images correctly.
 That is not easy as I am Partially Sighted, so I enlisted the help of my husband.
-We marked the corners ready for embroidering the pattern & with some trepidation set the machine up & set too, all went well!.
+We marked the corners ready for embroidering the designs & with some trepidation set the machine up & set too.
+All went well!

 From then we moved on to the centre left & right edges followed by the centre top & bottom images.

-Then came the time to set out all the remaining separate images required to fill in the rest of the material, using the sample pictures in the PDF I placed the individual pictures in the order I wished them to be.
+Then came the time to set out all the remaining separate images required to fill in the rest of the sampler.
+I used the sample pictures in the PDF to place the individual pictures in the order I wished them to be.

 Once I was happy with my selection, I again took the help of my husband to position them correctly before embroidering them in place.

-Having now completed the embroidery I had to decide how it would be best displayed, initial thoughts were to stretch it myself & have it as a wall hanging but not keen on doing it myself, I opted for a professional job to be done.
+Having now completed the Jacobean machine embroidery I had to decide how it would be best displayed.
+My initial thoughts were to stretch it myself & have it as a wall hanging.
+However I was not keen on doing it myself, so I opted for a professional to do it for me.

-I took my finished work to our local picture framing gallery & with their guidance I went for a framed & glazed mount.
+I took my finished work to our local picture framing gallery.
+With their guidance I decided to have a framed & glazed mount.

-Now that I have the completed work at home I am happy with what I have achieved, pleased with the professional framing & thinking about my next challenge.
-The most difficult part was thinking everything out, and then the positioning on the fabric.
+Now that I have the completed work at home I am happy with what I have achieved.
+I am pleased with the professional framing & I am thinking about my next challenge.
+The most difficult part was thinking everything out, and then the positioning the machine embroidery designs accurately on the fabric.
 If I were to do it again, I would spend more time thinking about it before going ahead.
 The best thing I learnt was that I have now the courage to do it and go on to do many more Projects.